Ever since I was young I have spent more of my weekend camping in the Yorkshire Dales than at home.

 Below is a table with each of the campsites with details of the nearest town.
 I have comprised this table to help you decide where you would like to be and what you will have access to in terms of the town.

-That is my complete guide to camping in the Yorkshire Dales.
-Hope I have covered everything that you would need to know for camping in the Yorkshire Dales.
+That is my complete guide to campsites in the Yorkshire Dales.
+Hope I have covered everything that you would need to know for finding the perfect campsites in the Yorkshire Dales.

 Check out the free downloadable packing list to make sure you take everything you need.
 If there is anything more you think I could add leave a comment below.